GYC-lab/matlab2tecplot/README.md

 #### 3 Test of the code

-Take Taylor-Green flow for example, the testing result (performed at 2022-10-20) is
+Taking Taylor-Green flow for example, the testing result (performed at 2022-10-20) is

 <div align=center><img width="600" src="./images/phi_0_5.png"/></div>